raven42/dotfiles/README.md

 > :warning: **Note:** Also special handling is needed when using visual mode selection.
 This is set to automatically copy to the system clipboard.
 If you select something using the mouse, and then while it is still selected use the scroll wheel to move the window down, additional content will be put in the clipboard other than just what was selected.

 ## Unicode Character Support
 While not strictly needed, the vim configuration can make use of unicode characters to make things look a little nicer.
-To make use of this, the `USE_UNICODE` environment variable needs to be set to `1` in your `.default/common_rc` or similar.
+This is controlled by the `USE_UNICODE` environment variable, set (and defaulted to `1`) in [.rc/00-core/00-vars.sh](.rc/00-core/00-vars.sh) — override it to `0` in a later-loading tier if you'd rather not use them.
 You must also make sure to have a font installed that has unicode characters.
 All the examples in the vim usage and configuration are shown with unicode characters enabled.

 To get unicode character support on different disrtibutions, the powerline package may need to be installed.
 It may also be advantagous to install the additional font packages listed here: